-DAY 4 - Drive into Wahiba Sands
+DAY 4 - Drive into Wahiba Sands via Bedouin villages

-Breaking camp this morning we leave the coast behind and drive deep into the heart of the shifting sands of Wahiba.
+After breakfast this morning we will begin the journey to our next wild camping spot in the desert.
+The coast of Oman is wild, rugged and beautiful; a place where deserted white beaches are interspersed with small, traditional villages.
+As we journey along here, the Wahiba Sands begin to rise before us, a vast sea of sand covering about 15,000 square kilometres.
 Laid out like a great ocean of sand the endless dunes are generally rusty red at the base and honey coloured on the top - an alluring landscape of changing contours and colours.
 The sands are home to the Bedu, nomadic tribesmen who roam the land with goats and camels, or live in small fishing villages.
-An exhilarating drive across the dunes brings us to our nightstop in the Wahiba Sands.
+An exhilarating drive across the dunes brings us to our nightstop somehwere in the Wahiba Sands.
 Sunset promises stunning photo opportunities amidst the spectacular dunes, before we settle down for another night under the desert sky.

-Accommodation: Igloo Mobile Tents (or similar)
+ACCOMMODATION: Igloo Mobile Tents (or similar)

-Simple Camping
+Grade: Simple Camping